somestudentcoder/vorotree/README.md

 	$> npx gulp buildElectronApp

+The following command compiles a standalone Electron application for Microsoft Windows x64.
+You can find the output under /standalone in the project directory.

+	$> npx gulp buildElectronWinApp

+The following command compiles a standalone Electron application for MacOS.
+You can find the output under /standalone in the project directory.

+	$> npx gulp buildElectronMacApp

+The following command compiles a standalone Electron application for Linux operating systems.
+You can find the output under /standalone in the project directory.

+	$> npx gulp buildElectronLinuxApp

+The following command compiles standalone Electron applications for all available platforms.
+You can find the output under /standalone in the project directory.

+	$> npx gulp buildElectronAllApps

 The following command cleans the "dist" folder which includes the bundled source code.

 	$> npx gulp clean